The Red Room

 Cafeteria Style Computing Emulation

 On the exterior of the box would be a larger scale model of the System/360 75.
 Emulating this system has been a long term goal of the Computer Museum as it would allow visitors to truly appreciate the purpose of the system and its peripherals.
-To do this, there are a few emulators available on the internet that could be downloaded in combination to the Waterloo computing languages onto a raspberry pi.
+To do this, there are a few emulators available on the internet that could be downloaded in combination to the Waterloo computing languages onto a Raspberry Pi.
 From here, replicating the punch card system with a feeder, a WATFOR emulator, and a printer will replicate the process of cafeteria style computing.

 Conclusions

 Overall, this project allowed me to develop my research abilities as there was limited information accessible for it.
 From discussing my diorama with individuals who experienced and worked inside the Red Room, it was made clear to me that the room existed as a cathedral for computers.
 The room for students provided access to innovative computers and allowed the development of individuals coding abilities and technological progress.
-Some of the computers from the room such as the IBM/360 75 and the IBM/360 44 are in the museum’s archives, the former visible within the main museum display office (DC 1316).
+Some parts of the computers from the room such as the IBM/360 75 and the IBM/360 44 are in the museum’s archives, the former visible within the main museum display office (DC 1316).
 Otherwise, the devices in the room were consistently switched out, always leaving room for the extreme development Waterloo has proven capable of.

 About the author